EFFORT MANAGEMENT THEOREM

-Organisations that know how many people they need, have and will use, can produce x3 profiles of Effort called Demand, Capacity and Allocation.
+Organisations that know how many people they will need, have and use, can produce x3 profiles of Effort called Demand, Capacity and Allocation.
 Effort can be for different period durations like days, weeks, months, quarters or even years.

 Click here to read more about Effort.

 When Demand, Capacity and Allocation are compared with each other, we are able to numerically predict Forecast Outcomes called:

 - ABILITY – to deliver commitments, or opportunities